Verruca Treatment on Feet 2026 | Podiatrist

 Swift is a relatively new treatment that uses targeted microwave energy to heat water molecules within the wart tissue, triggering an immune response against the HPV virus.
 Unlike cryotherapy, which destroys tissue from outside in, Swift works by activating the patient’s own immune system to fight HPV throughout the body — which explains why it can clear multiple warts simultaneously and prevent recurrence more effectively than destructive methods.

 Swift is delivered in 3 sessions spaced 4 weeks apart.
 Success rate: approximately 70-80% clearance across published studies.
 It’s fast (seconds per wart), no anesthetic required, no open wound, no dressing needed.
 It costs more than cryotherapy but the faster resolution and lower recurrence make it cost-effective for stubborn or multiple verrucas.
-We offer Swift therapy at both our Howell and Bloomfield Hills offices.
+We offer Swift therapy at both our Howell and Bloomfield Township offices.

 Other Treatment Options